 In this particular article, we’ll be looking closely at the many things that you can implement on your site to make it more efficient.

 - Content Placement

-With the enhancements in web technologies, we’ve seen a rapid convergence between SEO and UX, so much so, that where you choose to position your content can have huge ramifications on how well it converts.
+With the enhancements in web technologies, we’ve seen a rapid convergence between SEO and UX, so much so that where you choose to position your content can have huge ramifications on how well it converts.

-If you want to get the best possible conversions, then you’ll want to position your most crucial content above the fold.
+If you want to get the best possible conversions, then you’ll want to position your most important content above the fold.
 That way, you can be sure that the visitor will see the content before anything else.
 By positioning such content above the fold, visitors do not need to scroll down to see the service or product that you’re tailoring to them.